New Zealand-Japan Bilateral Trade Analysis 2023

 Critical Imports:

-New Zealand's import pattern from Japan reveals strategic sourcingin key sectors, highlighting complementary economic structures and potential supply chain optimization opportunities.
+New Zealand's import pattern from Japan reveals strategic sourcingin vehicles: with both spark-ignition internal combustion reciprocating piston engine and electric motor for propulsion, incapable of being charged by plugging to external source of electric power, highlighting complementary economic structures and potential supply chain optimization opportunities.

 Competitive Trade Position Analysis